Fun with Streamlit apps and LM Studio

 (They are making improvements, but in the meantime here is a hilarious commentary on the lack of repair.)
 Driving those roads certainly make one question one’s life choices.
 But then there is a smooth stretch of pavement for a while, and all the struggle and perseverance seems worth it.

-Knowing that I can do the job, ‘drinking from the firehose’ of web development and seeing leaps of improvement, is very validating.
+But discovering that I can do the job, ‘drinking from the firehose’ of web development and seeing leaps of improvement, is very validating.

 So I’m again at a small fork in the road — should I forge ahead with another dev role, or should I take what I’ve learned and revisit the customer support/management-y realm.
 Before the Jamaica trip I was experiencing a lot of angst about it, but I’ve been reminded that a lot of people dream to have such decisions before them!
 My gut says to apply for both tracks and see what turns up.
 I think I shall sleep on it.